essim228/EKG-TFG/README.md

 # EKG-TFG
 A github repository for an electrocardiogram based in Arduino.

+The main branch presents the most inforation regarding the project.

 Each branch of the project represents a different device where we upload a different code.
 The goal of the project is to represent a EKG chart in smart phone device, using a NODEMCU 1.0, OLIMEXINO AND EKG SHIELD from OLIMEX :